splunk/public-o11y-docs/apm/workflows/create-workflow-rule.rst

         - :strong:`Description`

       * - Global Tag
         - Define workflows based on the value of a global tag in spans associated with a trace.
 This correlates traces that contain spans with the global tag.
+To create a Business Workflow rule based on a global span tag you have to first index the tag.
+See :ref:`apm-index-span-tags` for steps to index a span tag.
       * - Service
         - Define workflows based on traces that include a service you select.
 When a trace matches the rule, you also see a specified tag value or endpoint associated with the trace for the service.

 4. Select a :strong:`Target Global Tag` or :strong:`Target Service` according to the :strong:`Rule Type` you selected.

    :strong:`Target Global Tag` prompts you to select an indexed global tag.
 When you select a tag, the rule correlates all traces with the global tag.
 The rule name is based on the global tag you select.
+To create a Business Workflow rule based on a global span tag you have to first index the tag.
+See :ref:`apm-index-span-tags` for steps to index a span tag.

    :strong:`Target Service` prompts you to select a service and enter the :strong:`Source of Workflow Name`, which is extra metadata to view about the workflow.
 You can select to correlate traces for a service by an endpoint for the initiating span or a span tag value.